cmprescott/ansible-role-rtorrent/README.md

 Example Playbook
 -------------------------

-1) Install rtorrent with default settings
+1) Install rTorrent with default settings

 ```yaml
 - hosts: all